Installing Cloud Application Gateway

 }

-To apply changes to the appsettings.json
+To apply changes to the appsettings.json file, restart the service.

 You can adjust both intervals to accommodate performance or monitorin needs.